laurakond/Stitch-Art-Guides-pp4/README.md

 ### Features Left to Implement
 - Allow the user to submit a customised tutorial request form.
 This would allow to address any individual needs of a crafter.
 - Implement comment and review features for each tutorial.
-- Develop an in depth user participation by providing an ability to share or sell their own craft projects.
+- Develop in-depth user participation by providing an ability to share or sell their own craft projects.
 This includes allowing the user to submit their project photos, titles, author’s name, and so on.
-- Filter tutorial drop down menu in the edit tutorial page in order to show just that tutorial's future dates for picking from.
-Currently this feature is being handled by applying different notificaitons to to the user once they enter edit booking page.
+- Filter tutorial drop-down menu on the edit tutorial page in order to show just that tutorial's future dates for picking from.
+Currently, this feature is being handled by applying different notifications to the user once they enter the Edit booking page.
-- Create a site admin front end access allowing the site administrator to create, edit and delete existing and future tutorials.
+- Create a site admin front end access, allowing the site administrator to create, edit and delete existing and future tutorials.
     - This would also involve notifying the users of any changes to their booked tutorials.
 - Any unresolved bug fixes and further website performance enhancements.